contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `<noscript>` element to the output HTML, containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).
  * `(text-style:)` now lets you provide multiple style names, as a shortcut to combining multiple changers. `(text-style:"italic","outline")` is the same as `(text-style:"italic")+(text-style:"outline")`.
  * Added two more styles to `(text-style:)`, "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".
+ * Added a `(box:)` changer macro, which turns the attached hook into a box with given width and horizontal margins, a height scaling with window height, and a scroll bar if its contained prose exceeds its height.
+ * Added a `(float-box:)` changer macro, a variant of `(box:)` which turns the hook into a separate pane floating on the window, using `position:fixed`.
+These have an explicit vertical position as well as horizontal position.

 ###3.1.0 changes: